iocoop/policies/Bylaws.md

 ### Section 7.19.
 Cause of Vacancies on Board.

-Vacancies on the Board of Directors shall exist on the death, resignation, termination of membership, or removal of a Director; whenever the authorized number of Directors is increased; whenever the Board declares an office vacant pursuant to Section 5.20 of these Bylaws; and on the failure of the members to elect the full number of Directors authorized.
+Vacancies on the Board of Directors shall exist on the death, resignation, termination of membership, or removal of a Director; whenever the authorized number of Directors is increased; whenever the Board declares an office vacant pursuant to Section 7.20 of these Bylaws; and on the failure of the members to elect the full number of Directors authorized.

 ### Section 7.20.
 Declaration of Vacancies.

-The Board of Directors may declare vacant the office of any Director whose eligibility for election has ceased, who has been declared of unsound mind by a final order of court, who is convicted of a felony, or who has not attended four or more consecutive regular or special meetings of the Board.
+The Board of Directors may declare vacant the office of any Director whose eligibility for election has ceased, who has been declared of unsound mind by a final order of court, who is convicted of a felony, or who has not attended three or more consecutive regular or special meetings of the Board.

 ### Section 7.21.
 Filling Vacancies on Board.

-Except for vacancies created by removal of a Director pursuant to Section 5.18 of these Bylaws, vacancies may be filled by a majority of the Directors then in office, whether or not less than a quorum, or by a sole remaining Director.
-Vacancies created by the removal of a Director may be filled only by approval (as defined by Section 12224 of the California Corporations Code) of the members.
+Except for vacancies created by removal of a Director pursuant to Section 7.18 of these Bylaws, vacancies may be filled by a majority of the Directors then in office, whether or not less than a quorum, or by a sole remaining Director.
+Vacancies created by the removal of a Director may be filled only by approval of the members (as defined by Coop Law Section 12224).
 The members may elect a Director at any time to fill any vacancy not filled by the Directors.

-## ARTICLE VIII.
-OFFICERS
+## Article VIII.
+Officers

 ### Section 8.01.
 Titles.